ddcroft73/hunt-and-gather/readme.md

 <br><br>

  # Disclaimer:
-Although it is tightly based on my current employers process, THe applocation will contain no propreitary info and ofeer no access to private property.
-Intelectual or otherwaise.
+Although it is tightly based on my current employers process, THe application will contain no propretary info and ofger no access to private property.
+Intelectual or otherwise.